Information Science Major

-The field of information science, particularly in an iSchool, is a field concerned with the intersections of information, people and technology.
+The field of information science, particularly in the iSchool, is a field concerned with the intersections of information, people, and technology.
 Information science is an interdisciplinary field, drawing from other areas of study such as computer science, management, social science, education, and the humanities, but with a focus on individual and institutional users of information and their information needs.
-Information Science students gain the knowledge and the skills for creating information systems, resources, and services that help address society’s pressing needs in a variety of contexts and in a variety of private and public sector positions, ranging from financial services to healthcare; from information technology to consulting; and from education to cultural institutions.
+In our program students gain the knowledge and the skills for creating information systems, resources, and services that help address society’s pressing needs in a variety of contexts and in a variety of private and public sector positions, ranging from financial services to healthcare; from information technology to consulting; and from education to cultural institutions.

 Admission to the Major

-Students who are accepted to the university and list Information Science as the preferred major will start directly in our program.
-Students who wish to declare Information Science as a major must complete the change of major process.
-Please visit infosci.umd.edu or send an email inquiry to email@example.com for details.
+Students who are accepted to the university and list Information Science (InfoSci) as their preferred major will start directly in our program.
+Students currently in the University who are interested in declaring Information Science must complete our Change of Major process.
+For more information please visit the InfoSci website or email InfoSci@umd.edu.

 InfoSci students gain the knowledge and the skills for creating information systems, resources, and services that help address society’s greatest needs.
 Through coursework, internships, extracurricular projects, and networking, InfoSci students build careers that will place them in leadership roles in information management, information technology, user-centered design, and data analytics.